mikek/django-toplevel-files/README.md

 files intended to be available at the site root.
 Typically, those would be:
 [/sitemap.xml](http://www.sitemaps.org/) and
 [/robots.txt](http://www.robotstxt.org/).
-It allows to avoid using SSH or FTP by end users of the site and integrates into Django admin interface.
+It allows to avoid using SSH or FTP by site admins and integrates into Django admin interface with simple and flexible permissions scheme.

 For more sophisticated way of managing this data, please look at [django.contrib.sitemaps](https://docs.djangoproject.com/en/dev/ref/contrib/sitemaps/)